 - Pooch pads that are used for housebreaking puppies

-- Human bed liners and can be found at home healthcare stores or Pooch Pads are wonderful for some purposes.
+- Human bed liners can be found at home healthcare stores or Pooch Pads are wonderful for some purposes.

-- They are designed to combat odor and germs but it essential to make sure your hedgehog doesn’t scratch and chew them.
+- They are designed to combat odor and germs but it is essential to make sure your hedgehog doesn’t scratch and chew them.

 - Tortoise, bearded dragon, and other herp (reptile and amphibian) owners frequently use rabbit or guinea pig pellets as bedding.
 The trend has carried over to other pet owners.

 - If the hedgehog should eat the pellets, there is less chance of impaction than with other bedding.

 - Soiled bedding is great compost and environmentally friendly.